jacknycz/nodal/src/AI-README.md

 - **react-pdf and pdfjs-dist versions must be compatible.**
   - As of 2025, `react-pdf@7.x` + `pdfjs-dist@3.x` + React 18 is stable.
   - React 19 is not yet officially supported by react-pdf 7.x/8.x.
-- **Blob URLs work, but don’t revoke them until the viewer is done.**
+- **Blob URLs work, but don't revoke them until the viewer is done.**
 - **If the viewer works in isolation but not in your app, check for prop/lifecycle issues.**
-- **If you see a timeout with no errors, it’s almost always a version or worker mismatch.**
+- **If you see a timeout with no errors, it's almost always a version or worker mismatch.**

+### Minimal Working Setup
+- **Keep It Simple:** Start with the most basic PDF viewer that works
+- **Create New Files:** When experimenting, create new files (e.g., `TestPDFScroll.tsx`) instead of modifying working code
+- **Isolate Issues:** Use minimal viewers to isolate problems from complex app integration
+- **Version Lock:** Once you have a working setup, document the exact versions used

 ### Troubleshooting Checklist
 - [ ] Is the worker file in `public/pdf.worker.min.js` the exact same version as your installed `pdfjs-dist`?